oravivek/learning-library/enterprise-manageability-library/operations-insights/capacity-planning-adb/capacity-planning-adb.md

     * View total allocation and utilization of CPU, Storage, Memory, and I/O resources for all (enabled) databases in the compartment
     * Identify top-5 databases of CPU, Storage, and Memory by absolute usage or utilization percentage
-    * Identify top-5 databases by CPU, Storage, and Memory growth over the time period
+    * Identify top-5 databases by CPU, Storage, and Memory growth over the period
-    * See aggregated historical usage trends for CPU, Storage, and Memory over the time period
+    * See aggregated historical usage trends for CPU, Storage, and Memory over the period

 3. From **Time Range** on the left pane select **Last 90 days** and ensure that the **Compartment** is set to **OperationsInsights**.